COMPASS GROUP CANADA COMMUNITY GRANT

 Programming will address food insecurity among LGBTQ youth in Nova Scotia.
 It will allow LGBTQ youth and their allies to develop a sense of community, gain practical life skills, and change the way they think about cooking and nutrition.

-Veith House - Building Community in the Kitchen: A Program Targeting African Nova Scotian and African Descendant Men
+Veith House - Building Community in the Kitchen: A Program for African Nova Scotian and African Descendant Men (Halifax)

 This project will help build relationships with the Nova Scotia Brotherhood Initiative by directing participants in cooking workshops and building food-related skills and security.

-Affirmative Ventures: Caldy Grange Supportive Housing - Healthy Eating (HRM) - website
+Affirmative Ventures: Caldy Grange Supportive Housing - Healthy Eating (Halifax)

 The Healthy Eating grant will allow volunteers to help the residents of this supportive housing unit plan learn to prepare 24 simple meals.